Particle-Network/particle-bundler-server/README.md

 ### 🧷 Setup the environment
 Set your configuration in **.env.dev**.
 We require the **mongodb** and **redis**.

+The production environment requires the cluster version of MongoDB for transactions

 ### 🏄🏻‍♂️ Start the project
 ```bash
 npm run start:dev